Sony A7 III vs RX1

 Both cameras under consideration feature a full frame sensor, but their sensors differ slightly in size.
 The sensor area in the RX1 is 1 percent bigger.
 They nevertheless have the same format factor of 1.0.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

 Even though the RX1 has a slightly larger sensor, both cameras offer the same resolution of 24 megapixels.
 This implies that the RX1 has a lower pixel density and marginally larger individual pixels (with a pixel pitch of 5.96μm versus 5.94μm for the A7 III), which gives it a potential advantage in terms of light gathering capacity.
 It should, however, be noted that the A7 III is much more recent (by 5 years and 5 months) than the RX1, and its sensor will have benefitted from technological advances during this time that at least partly compensate for the smaller pixel size.
-Coming back to sensor resolution, it should be mentioned that the A7 III has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

 The A7 III has on-sensor phase detect pixels, which results in fast and reliable autofocus acquisition even during live view operation.